WATCH: Unearthed video shows Bernie Sanders warning kids about the dangers of cocaine

 “Do any of the older kids you know have some problems with drugs?”
 Sanders, 45 at the time, asks the children.
 “Who wants to talk to me about that?
 What about drugs?
 Is that a problem?”

 When a young boy said he liked Coca-Cola, Sanders replied, "All right, but who knows about cocaine?
 Has anyone ever seen cocaine?"
+The discussion about drugs takes place at the 15:30 mark of the clip.

 The footage came from Sanders' show "Bernie Speaks with the Community," which he produced in the 1980s while serving as mayor of Burlington, Vermont.